Computer Siksha

 Only ordered lists can contain sub-lists

 Correct Answer: A — Yes, you can nest lists HTML allows you to place a new <ul> or <ol> inside an <li> item to create a nested (sub) list.
-This technique works well for displaying hierarchical information, such as a multi-level table of contents or a recipe with sub-steps.
 Furthermore, browsers automatically indent nested lists to show the hierarchy visually.
+As a result, this technique works well for displaying hierarchical information like multi-level menus.
 Therefore, nesting lists helps you organise complex, multi-level content in a clear way.

 Background Image